-Weatherford College encourages students to discuss their concerns and complaints through informal conferences with the appropriate instructor or another campus administrator.
+Weatherford College encourages students to discuss their concerns and complaints through informal conferences with the appropriate instructor or other campus administrator.
 Concerns should be expressed as soon as possible to allow early resolution at the lowest possible administrative level.

-If an informal conference regarding a complaint fails to reach an acceptable outcome for the student, the student may initiate the formal complaint process by filing a written complaint form.
+If an informal conference regarding a complaint fails to reach an acceptable outcome the student, the student may initiate the formal complaint process by filing a written complaint form.
 The student complaint form is found online at www.wc.edu, and in the Office of Student Services.
 Completed forms should be directed to the Executive Dean of Student Services.
-The Executive Dean will then forward to the appropriate administrator who can address the concern.
+The Executive Dean will then forward be directed to the Executive Dean of Student Services and then forwarded to the appropriate administrator who can address the concern.
 If the student did not receive the relief requested, the student may request a conference to the next level of administration by following the student complaint policy.
 When addressing a student complaint, the college will follow the institution's student complaint policy, unless the complaint is regarding discrimination, harassment, retaliation, disciplinary decisions, or commissioned peace officers employed by the college.
 These alleged grievances are adjudicated through separate policies and have varying due process procedures.